ADA Accessibility Information

 A

-Why Might I Need a Root Canal?
+Why Might I Need Root Canal Therapy?

-There are various causes to infection or inflammation, and this includes chipping or cracking of the tooth, some dental procedures, or deep decay in the tooth.
 In addition to this, tooth trauma can damage the pulp, even when there are no signs of visible cracks or chips on the tooth.
 If the pulp infection or inflation is not treated, it can cause an abscess or severe pain to the tooth.

 What Are the Steps Involved in a Root Canal?

-The first phase involves removing everything inside the root canal while the patient is under anesthesia.
-The dentist will proceed to make a small hole on the tooth's surface for easy access as the dead and diseased pulp is extracted.
+Our team will proceed to make a small hole on the tooth's surface for easy access as the dead and diseased pulp is extracted.
 Since local anesthesia is used, the patient can relax throughout the procedure.
-Our dental professionals have years of experience and are well-equipped, guaranteeing patients an efficient cleaning process of the affected tooth.

 How Long Does a Root Canal Take?

-How long a root canal treatment will last depends on the extent of pulp damage and the type of tooth.
+How long the treatment will last depends on the extent of pulp damage and the type of tooth.
 Molars take longer than premolars, canines, and incisors.
-First, our dentist will apply numbing cream to the gum adjacent to the infected teeth and then inject a local anesthetic into it.
-Most patients feel a burning sensation that lasts a few minutes.

 Do Root Canals Hurt?

 Most people dread the thought of going for endodontic therapy because of the fear of pain.
 Patients usually think the procedure is painful, but the diseased pulp is the cause of the pain.

 Although the procedure is intrusive, when performed by our professional dentist, you can relax knowing that an expert has everything under control.

-You may feel a slight burning sensation, that is normal and common, when injecting the anesthesia.
+You may feel a slight burning sensation, which is normal and common when injecting the anesthesia.
 However, you will not feel any pain during the procedure.

 After the infected pulp is extracted, you won't experience any pain.
 Once the local anesthesia wears off, you can expect some normal tenderness.
 The dentist will prescribe pain-relieving medication and antibiotics to prevent and treat infections.
-Expect some discomfort for a few days after the procedure but visit our dentist if there is persistent pain.
-A dentist or endodontist should perform a root canal to minimize the risk of infection.

-Can You Eat After a Root Canal?
+Can You Eat After the Surgery?

 Diet after a root canal is restricted to soft foods.
 Even then, patients should wait until the anesthetic wears off before enjoying their meals.
-Appropriate foods include mashed potatoes, scrambled eggs, smoothies, and yogurt.
-You may also consume cooked or blended veggies, fruits, pasta, and fish.

-Avoid eating hard foods that can remove or damage the temporary crown.
 Also, avoid hot or cold drinks that may cause tooth sensitivity and sticky foods that could dislodge the crown.
-You will receive specific instructions after your root canal regarding when you can resume your regular diet.
+You will receive specific instructions after the procedure regarding when you can resume your regular diet.

-Schedule a Root Canal Appointment Today!
+Schedule Your Appointment Today!

 International Congress of Oral Implantologists